karakun/karakun.github.io/trainings.md

 and stable applications our experts at Karakun created a rich set of training courses and workshops.

 ## Workshops just made for you
-Will all of our curses will be held several times a year at 3 different locations in Europe we love to offer them as special in house trainings and workshops for companies.
+While all of our courses will be held several times a year at 3 different locations in Europe we love to offer them as special in house trainings and workshops for companies.
 Here we can even dicuss specific problems in a more concrete way than it would be possible in a mixed course with trainees from different companies.
 If you interested in doing one of our workshops at your company [just contact us]((mailto:hendrik.ebbers@karakun.com)).